-The measurement uncertainty of approximately 0.01 cm s^{-1} for the ozone exchange velocity allowed deciphering the general seasonal behavior of the ozone flux behav-15 ior at Summit, as well as diurnal changes during the summer.
+The measurement uncertainty of approximately 0.01 cm s^{-1} for the ozone exchange velocity allowed deciphering the general seasonal behavior of the ozone flux behavior at Summit, as well as diurnal changes during the summer.
 However, the achieved sensitivity was not sufficient for resolving fine scale flux behavior during the winter period.
 There are few other studies that have accomplished ozone flux measurements at this sensitivity, respectively that have provided characterization of their achieved flux measurement sensitivity.
-We are not aware of any research that has reported 20 higher sensitivity (respectively lower uncertainty) in ozone flux determination.
-Recently, Bariteau et al. (2009) described an eddy covariance method for ozone flux measurements from a ship-borne platform for the study of ozone update to the ocean.
-Similarly to snow, ozone update rates to water are low, with deposition velocities on the order of 0.01-0.05 cm s-1.
-This eddy covariance system achieved a similar resolution as our gradient method reported here, enabling a measurement resolution of approximately $0.01 \,\mathrm{cm \, s}^{-1}$.
+We are not aware of any research that has reported higher sensitivity (respectively lower uncertainty) in ozone flux determination.
+Recently, Bariteau et al. (2010) described an eddy covariance method for ozone flux measurements from a ship-borne platform for the study of ozone uptake to the ocean.
+Similarly to snow, ozone uptake rates to water were found to be low, with deposition velocities on the order of $0.01-0.05 \text{ cm s}^{-1}$.
+This eddy covariance system achieved a similar resolution as our gradient method reported here, enabling a measurement resolution of approximately 0.01 cm s^{-1} .